oneup03/VRto3D/README.md

 - Recommend using a XInput controller
 - This project is primarily targeted for VR mods of flatscreen games, not full VR games.
 As such, there is no headset movement or VR controller emulation
 - OpenXR games/mods seem to be more likely to work and be stable than OpenVR ones
+	- Select the OpenXR toggle in UEVR GUI
+	- Delete openvr_api.dll for REFramework
 - HDR doesn't seem to work currently
 - Several mods/games may override your supersample and other settings
 - DLSS, TAA, and other temporal based settings often create a halo around objects.
 UEVR has a halo fix that lets you use TAA, but others may not
 - Depth and Convergence are saved to your `Steam\config\steamvr.vrsettings` when SteamVR is closed.
 There are only global settings, no per-game ones.
 - User Depth and Convergence Binds
-	- The `num_user_settings` field must match the number of user defined configurations
+	- The `num_user_settings` field must match the number of user defined configurations - as many as you want
 	- Each configuration's Field Names should end with an integer, starting from 1
 	- A Load key and a Store key can be configured to load and save Depth and Convergence settings for a configuration set
+	- The Load key can be configured to `"switch"` to the user depth & convergence setting, `"toggle"` between the user and current every 1.5s, or `"hold"` the user setting until the key is released
-	- All User Depth and Convergence settings will be saved to `Steam\config\steamvr.vrsettings` when SteamVR is closed
+	- The Store key will update your user Depth and Convergence setting to the current value
+	- Changed values are saved to `Steam\config\steamvr.vrsettings` if you press `Ctrl+F7`
 	- If a User Depth and Convergence setting is in `Steam\config\steamvr.vrsettings` then it will override `Steam\steamapps\common\SteamVR\drivers\vrto3d\resources\settings\default.vrsettings`